idroot45/catetan/_posts/2019-11-09-liverpool-england-and-joe-gomez:-the-uncomfortable-truth.md

 ### History
 <!--
-LIVERPOOL, ENGLAND - Wednesday, October 2, 2019: Liverpool supporters on the Spion Kop with a banner "Champions of Europe" during the UEFA Champions League Group E match between Liverpool FC and FC Salzburg at Anfield.
-(Pic by David Rawcliffe/Propaganda)
+{% include figure image_path="" caption="LIVERPOOL, ENGLAND - Wednesday, October 2, 2019: Liverpool supporters on the Spion Kop with a banner "Champions of Europe" during the UEFA Champions League Group E match between Liverpool FC and FC Salzburg at Anfield. _(Pic by David Rawcliffe/Propaganda)_" %}
+-->
 A quick history lesson will tell you Liverpool has historically been a town of immigrants, one welcoming of all comers.
 To this day it boasts the oldest African and Chinese communities in Europe.
--->

 Said movement was a result of its port, which attracted people from all corners of the globe throughout the 18th and 19th centuries in particular.
 This influx in itself was not exactly controversial.